jhairssteven/robotics_unal/lab2/README.md

 ### **What's a topic?**
 A topic is a piece of information used and provided by nodes in other to make interaction possible.
-### **What are messages, publisers and subscribers?**
+### **What are messages, publishers and subscribers?**
 These are terms that relate how information is produced and who produces it.
 For instance, to "publish" is the action a node takes to make available some information.
-On the other hadn, you can "subscribe" to information or nodes.
+On the other hand, you can "subscribe" to information or nodes.
+### **What are services?**
+A service is another way of communication between nodes apart from the publisher/subscriber model.
+Nodes can provide services to other nodes (clients), which need to call those services using a "request" message.
+When a client has connected to and called a provider's service succesfully , the provider sends a "reply" message back to the client.
 # System requirements
 We are using an Ubuntu 20.04 installation, with ROS noetic version 1.15.14 and MATLAB R2022a.
+#Matlab Implementation
 ## Required Matlab toolboxes
 - Robotics ToolBox
 - ROS ToolBox